 - Present research design and data analyses with sufficient detail, clarity and precision so that a reader could replicate the research; and

 - Use writing conventions accurately with particular attention to concise and precise statements

 We also assessed this PLO by surveying graduating seniors (N=23) and alumni (N=41).
 For the graduating seniors, 100 percent self-report moderate proficiency in this outcome at the point of graduation.
 For the alumni, 80 percent report that this skill area is beneficial to highly beneficial in their current jobs or graduate studies.

 Student graduates from our program are engaging in graduate studies and careers.
 A few of these after-college endeavors are listed below.

 Student graduates from the Political Science program are studying in a variety of graduate degree programs including the Hastings College of Law, Western State University College of Law, University of the Pacific, University of California, Merced, and the University of Southern California.

-Student graduates from the Political Science program are working in a variety of professional settings including marketing companies, legislatures' offices, school districts, and international corporations.
+Student graduates from the Political Science program are working in a variety of professional settings including marketing companies, legislators' offices, school districts and international corporations.